-Conditional Formating is a real game-changer for the user, you can format, and identify & separate your data using conditional formatting color coding, font, effects.
+Conditional Formatting is a real game-changer for the user, you can format, and identify & separate your data using conditional formatting color coding, font, effects.

-In a few articles earlier, you have learned a few things on How Conditional Formatting Highlight Emails in Outlook.
+In a few articles earlier, you have learned a few things about How Conditional Formatting Highlight Emails in Outlook.